nansencenter/NEDAS/README.md

 * **config/** contains bash environment source files and configuration files, in Python program `import config as c` will load the configuration in `c` which will then be passed into functions.

-* **scripts/** contains top-level bash control scripts such as `run_cycle.sh`, `run_forecast.sh` for a cycling DA experiment.
-Some model-specific scripts are located in their own `models/<model>/` directories, including initialisation scripts, run scripts, and post-processing scripts.
+* **scripts/** contains top-level bash control scripts such as `run_cycle.sh` for a cycling DA experiment.
+Some model-specific scripts are located in their own `models/<model>/` directories, including initialisation scripts, `run_forecast.sh`, and post-processing scripts.

 * **tutorials/** contains some Jupyter notebooks to illustrate how key functions work.
 Remember to enter your Python environment and `set -a; source $config_file`, before you start the notebook server.
 Note that all notebooks run in single processor mode.